austinmao/meridian/commands/init-meridian.md

 └── task-backlog.yaml
 ```

-### 2. File Contents
+## File Templates

-Use the following templates for each file:
+Use the following templates for each file (create ONLY if file doesn't exist):

 #### .meridian/config.yaml
 ```yaml